team-concode/unity-bean/README.md

 ### LazyWired
 "AutoWired" attribute only works among the Beans.
-If you want to use the bean outside, you can use dynamic DI.
+If you want to use the bean outside, you can use lazy DI.
 ```C#
 using UnityEngine;
 using UnityBean;